 - Weight : 2 pounds

-- Features : Axe and spike head configuration Single-piece steel construction for increased balance and performance
+- Features : Axe and spike head configuration Single-piece steel construction

 - BROWNING SHOCK N’ AWE TOMAHAWK KNIFE